Select a program listed below to learn more information about adult services available

 What is Central Intake Unit?

-The Central Intake Unit is the first point of contact through SCCCMH after an initial screening with the Region 10 Access Line.
+The Central Intake Unit is the first point of contact through SCCCMH after an Access screening.
 CIU clinicians gather demographic information, consent for mental health services, and release of information documents.
 Clinicians use screening and assessment tools to determine an individual’s diagnosis and needs.
 The CIU clinician refers an individual to the necessary program and/or resources, often working in collaboration with other teams to ensure a timely and appropriate referral.
 CIU completes intakes on individuals of all ages with a variety of diverse needs.

 What is Community Integration Services?